iamgeetarted/DuckDuckgoBorder_extension/README.md

-# DuckDuckGoBorderExtension
+DuckDuckGoBorderExtension

-Adds a red border when using DDG site.
+Adds a customizable border when using DuckDuckGo.

-## Overview
+Overview

-DuckDuckGoBorderExtension is a simple browser extension that visually highlights the DuckDuckGo website by adding a red border around the page.
+DuckDuckGoBorderExtension is a simple browser extension that visually highlights the DuckDuckGo website by adding a border around the page.
 This helps users quickly identify when they are browsing DuckDuckGo.

-I literally created it as a tester as I am learning VSCode and github together.
-This extension serves as a reminder to me that I am currently on the DDG browser.
+Originally created as a learning project while experimenting with VSCode and GitHub, this extension serves as a personal reminder that you are on the DuckDuckGo website.

-## Features
+Features

-- Automatically adds a red border to DuckDuckGo pages
+Automatically adds a border to DuckDuckGo pages

+Customizable border thickness and color via the tools menu

+Tools button added to the top-left corner of the page for quick adjustments

-- Lightweight and easy to use
+Lightweight and easy to use

-- No configuration required
+No configuration required to start

-## Installation
+Installation

-1. Clone or download this repository.
+Clone or download this repository.

-2. Open your browser's extension/add-on page.
+Open your browser's extension/add-on page.

-3. Load the extension as an unpacked extension from the directory.
+Load the extension as an unpacked extension from the directory.

-## Usage
+Usage

-Once installed, simply visit [DuckDuckGo](https://duckduckgo.com).
-The extension will automatically add a red border to the page.
+Once installed, visit DuckDuckGo
+.
+The extension will automatically add a border to the page.

+Use the Tools button in the top-left corner to adjust:

+Border color

+Border thickness

-## License
+License

 MIT License